-2.3.4 DRAFT NATIONAL SPATIAL DEVELOPMENT FRAMEWORK (NSDF), 2019
+2.3.4 DRAFT NATIONAL SPATIAL DEVELOPMENT FRAMEWORK (NSDF), 2018

-In 2019 the Draft National Spatial Development Framework was developed in response to the need for spatial transformation in South Africa.
+In 2018 the Draft National Spatial Development Framework was developed in response to the need for spatial transformation in South Africa.

-This framework is comprised of seven interrelated parts that outline the spatial development frames to guide and inform all future infrastructure investment and development budget decisions, by the government and private sector in accordance to the national spatial development vision in order to realize the core national development objectives set out in the National Development Plan (NDP).
+This framework outlines five spatial development frames to guide and inform all future infrastructure investment and development budget decisions by the government and private sector in accordance to the national spatial development vision in order to realise the core national development objectives set out in the National Development Plan (NDP).

 The area from Durban to uMngeni along the N3 has been identified as a National Resource Risk Area which is defined as areas that are of national importance to the economy of the country.
 The N3 has also been identified as a Key National Route and as a Key National development Corridor.
 The Msunduzi/ Pietermaritzburg area has been identified as a national urban node.
-This has been taken into consideration in the review of the UNS and the development of the IZ Investment Plan.
+This will be taken into consideration in the review of the UNS and the development of the IZ Investment Plan.